AeroMarine Research

 Lateral Stability in Powerboats

-Figure 2 – Easy to identify safe Dynamic Lateral Stabilty (DSI) regions of stabity:
+Figure 2 – Easy to identify safe Dynamic Lateral Stability (DSI) regions of stability:

 c) DSI < 1 = Poor dynamic stability; risk of oscillatory or divergent roll behavior; onset of chine-walk, track rolling, hook.